Campus Life & Activities

 Student organizations and clubs are encouraged to use Blackboard Collaborate, Skype for Business, or Microsoft Teams to host virtual meetings with group members.
 In-person gatherings of student groups are limited to 10 people, in line with published guidelines, and should be conducted outdoors when possible.
 Any in-person meetings must offer alternative meeting formats to accommodate anyone who is uncomfortable meeting in person.
 External guests -- individuals who are not students, faculty, or staff of Jacksonville University -- are not permitted at student events.

-Sororities and fraternities may conduct fully virtual or hybrid fall recruitment activities in accordance with the standards established by their organization’s national leadership.
+Sororities and fraternities may conduct fully virtual or hybrid activities in accordance with the standards established by their organization’s national leadership.